phlippieb/phlippieb.github.io/src/content/blog/magic-version-bumps-for-github-prs.md

 listed: true
 excerpt: This post is about a configuration that I added to my a Github repo that I'm working on to make it automatically commit a version bump whenever someone merges a PR with a special label, and the hoops that I had to jump through to make it work.
 ---
-This post is about a configuration that I added to my a Github repo that I'm working on to make it automatically commit a version bump whenever someone merges a PR with a special label, and the hoops that I had to jump through to make it work.
+This post is about a configuration that I added to a GitHub repo that I'm working on to make it automatically commit a version bump whenever someone merges a PR with a special label, and the hoops that I had to jump through to make it work.

 For the tl;dr, skip to the last section ("Final solution").